junxit/us-congress-bills-111/metadata.md

 - 2009-09-08 — Placed on the House Calendar, Calendar No. 105.
 - 2009-09-08 — Reported by the Committee on Transportation.
 H. Rept.
 111-247.
 - 2009-09-08 — Reported by the Committee on Transportation.
 H. Rept.
 111-247.
+- 2009-09-09 — Considered under suspension of the rules. (consideration: CR H9366-9367)
+- 2009-09-09 — DEBATE - The House proceeded with forty minutes of debate on H. Con.
+Res.
+136.
+- 2009-09-09 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-09-09 — Ms. Norton moved to suspend the rules and agree to the resolution.
+- 2009-09-09 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H9366)
+- 2009-09-09 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR H9366)